 Livestock can be one of the best forms of eradication and future prevention of Aiptasia because they are a natural food source.
 Below are some of the best Aiptasia predators available in our hobby:

 This Reef-Safe, Aiptasia-eating shrimp is one of the easiest and most affordable lines of defense in your arsenal.
 Most aquarists will place a Peppermint Shrimp into their aquarium during its early post-cycle days to allow this guy to begin hunting for Aiptasia.

 Catching Aiptasia early before it has a chance to reproduce is the key and this shrimp will be scouring every inch of your tank and devouring any Aiptasia it finds.
 Being able to reach into tight cracks and holes allows this guy to get to the most stubborn Aiptasia stalks.

 The Peppermint Shrimp is great for any size aquarium, especially small Nano-Tanks that cannot accommodate the larger Aiptasia predators.

 Be aware of imposters being sold as Peppermint Shrimp.
 Only the Lysmata wurdemanni species are natural predators of Aiptasia.
-Other shrimp will not touch them.
+Look-a-Likes and other shrimp will not touch them.